Culture Kings: 25 Company Culture Examples To Get You Inspired

 20. Tala’s Company Culture

 Tala is a fintech company that provides financial services to underserved people around the world.
 They’ve built a team that’s passionate about the mission and as diverse as the customers they serve.
-“We have team members from all walks of life, which brings in a diversity of opinions and experiences to meaningfully drive our innovation,” says Gaurav Bhargava, VP of Credit at Tala.
+“We have team members from all walks of life, which brings in a diversity of opinions and experiences to meaningfully drive our innovation,” says Gaurav Bhargava, Vice President of Credit at Tala.

 The financial experts at Tala come from a range of backgrounds and experiences, which fuels creativity and growth.
 Their credit team alone speaks 10 languages, maintains equal gender representation and represents four nationalities.
 Tala also provides employees with opportunities to learn new business functions outside of specific roles to explore interests and gain a holistic understanding of the company.